Blaizzy/mlx-embeddings/docs/Cask-Cookbook.md

 | `tag:`             | string identifying the Git tag to download
 | `revision:`        | string identifying the Git revision to download
 | `branch:`          | string identifying the Git branch to download
 | `only_path:`       | path within the repository to limit the checkout to.
 If only a single directory of a large repository is required, using this option can significantly speed up downloads.
 If provided, artifact paths are relative to this path.
+(Example: [font-geo.rb](https://github.com/Homebrew/homebrew-cask-fonts/blob/bac691e1d7b5bd7372e7e0befae989a3ff7ad449/Casks/font-geo.rb#L5-L8))

 #### SourceForge/OSDN URLs